 “It will take in scrap from the region.
 This is very valuable in areas without metal production, where they do have printers, and, on top of that, a lot of manufacturing.
 It really makes a not of economic sense when we are where the scrap metal is,” Eonta said.
 “You can start with scrap and get high quality output, and, since its your scrap, you know where it came from—which machine turnings, rod ends, metal frames or tools come from which material, for example.”

 There is an element of training needed and Molyworks has to work with customers to ensure that specific materials are separated and categorized properly.
 For now, next to the demo projects that they do, the team also performs recycling as a service at market rate prices, with a goal of developing users and conducting pilot programs.
 So far, the company has a pipeline of pilot programs and customers for this service.
 Eonta admits that they’re a young company and that the business model is still very much in development also.
-The team also sell tie clips from recycled materials on eBay and Amazon.
+The team also sells tie clips from recycled materials on eBay and Amazon.

 Eonta seems sincere about the environmental benefits, as well, warning us: “Just making money is a hollow life.
 Accelerating the adoption of metal recycling gives real meaning.
 Choosing recycling, we can make money and do what is good for the environment.”
 They’re even looking at battery and solar panel combinations that could make it possible to run the system completely on renewables.